dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 For low (:math:`1-5`) ratios of :math:`\frac{\beta}{\alpha}` solutions are optimized for taste alone; for high ratios (:math:`> 15`) solutions are optimized for cost.
-The relationship between this ratio and the weightings of the two parts of the combined optimization is no-linear, so while you can use such reasoning as was done above to find a starting point for "good" relative weightings, typically you need to experiment.
+The relationship between this ratio and the weightings of the two parts of the combined optimization is non-linear, so while you can use such reasoning as was done above to find a starting point for "good" relative weightings, typically you need to experiment.

 Notice that in all the previous solutions, the resulting diet relied on only two or three foods.
-If the dieter wants a more diverse diet, you can enforce that by setting appropriate bound on the variables (or, equivalently, adding constraints on minimum quantities of each food).
+If the dieter wants a more diverse diet, you can enforce that by setting appropriate bounds on the variables (or, equivalently, adding constraints on minimum/maximum quantities of each food).

 >>> cqm.set_objective(-total_mix(quantities, "Taste") + 6*total_mix(quantities, "Cost"))
 >>> for variable in cqm.variables: